-A surprising number of projects are completed without using a prototype mold—the general idea being that a prototype mold isn’t really necessary and is just an extra step that slows down overall development and production and adds cost.
-Actually, just the opposite is true—without a prototype mold, a lot of adjustments are usually required on the production tool, which drives up cost and delays production.
+A surprising number of projects are completed without using a prototype mold—the general idea being that a prototype mold is just an extra step that slows down overall development and production adding unncessary cost.
+Actually, just the opposite is true—without a prototype mold, a lot of adjustments are usually required on the production tool, driving up cost which in turn causes delays in production.

 Depending on the complexity of the part, prototype tooling costs are typically 20-40 percent of production tooling costs.
 This is a result of softer tooling materials (faster cutting), usually single-cavity prototyping instead of multi-cavity production, and fewer bells and whistles compared to a production tool.
 Advantages to using a prototype mold include:

 At this low-volume level, any material that can be molded in a production mold can also be run in a prototype mold, making this an effective way to test material performance before making a final selection.

 2. Confirmation that the part geometry is feasible

 This is the perfect opportunity to see if the part fills properly without defects (voids, weld lines, flow marks, burning, sinks).
 If there are problems, it’s okay to weld and/or cut up the prototype tool because it has an inherently short lifespan, with the main goal of gathering data (much more caution is required for modifying production tools).

 The prototype mold can be welded and recut to change gate locations and test them prior to production.
 This eliminates the cost and lost time in modifying the production tool, which can reduce performance and shorten lifespan.

 4. Modify mold to improve geometry as needed